 Then one day while in deep meditation and contemplation of these questions I heard in the room and very loudly “Music.”
 Music, I thought.

 What on earth does music have to do with my life purpose?
 Trusting as I did in the mystical nature of this booming voice within the room that answered my prayer I decided to ask the second part of the question sequence.
 What relevant to music would I love to do the most?
 The answer was quick and apparent.

-My greatest joy and passion relative to music would be to share the most spiritually inspirationally music around the world to global audiences.
+My greatest joy and passion relative to music would be to share the most spiritually inspirational music around the world to global audiences.
 From this insight, I vowed to act to the letter (through rain, sleet, hail, snow and every adversity to be imagined) on every intuitive insight and prompted action that I was given in fulfilling my newly discovered musical life mission.

 Years later I wrote and produced this initial video to shape the vision and message of my life mission:

 I next produced, along with the gracious and gifted help of Richard Gannaway of AO Music, the following video that anchored the vision of my life mission:

 Then after persisting through a twenty-year journey of being told by almost every music/production industry expert saying that my mission was unrealistic, and having had everything and the kitchen sink being thrown at me, I pulled off (with the loving support of our team of amazing souls who kindly serve on our Project Peace On Earth Advisory Board) the first worldwide Project Peace On Earth (PPoE) concert from Bethlehem Palestine on Christmas Day 2011.
 Here is a short video clip except:

 The following video message of Loving Oneness is one that I help develop along with the gracious support of the genius of Peter Joseph (writer, producer, and directors of the famed of Zeitgeist films which were downloaded 220 million times in their first year of release).